JJ1SLR/MorseListening/README.md

 # MorseListening
 This is a project running on Arduino UNO/Nano.<br>
-This project is on development when I have time.<br>
+The first version (V0.1.0) of this project was released on Oct.
+24, 2020<br>
 It's a Morse code listening practice device to play Morse code by a passive buzzer and controlled by a infrared remote controller.<br>

 The hardware is mainly constructed with the following parts:<br>